 You are responsible for maintaining your degree progress and full-time status.
-If dropping a course jeopardizes either, you must consult with the INI AAO first.
+If dropping a course jeopardizes either, you must consult with the INI Academic and Student Services team first.

 COURSES WITH RESTRICTED ENROLLMENT

 Faculty members may set a limit on the number of students permitted to enroll in their courses.
 If the number of pre-registered students for a course exceeds the class size, as specified by the course instructor, all other students will be put on the waitlist and enrolled as space becomes available.